skyscrapers/terraform-kubernetes/README.md

 Then set the application client id and client secret to the corresponding variables in the `base` module (beware that they need to be base64 encoded).

-Also before applying terraform, you'll also need to generate a new random string for the `kubesignin_client_secret` variable.
+Also before applying terraform, you'll also need to generate a new random string for the `kubesignin_client_secret` variable (beware that some characters might give problems in some cases, so we recommend only using alphanumeric characters).

 Now you can already apply terraform.
 This will generate a `helm-values.yaml` file to deploy all the needed helm packages for a base setup.